Professor Gonzalo Rodriguez-Pereyra is a CUF lecturer at the Faculty of Philosophy, and fellow and tutor in Philosophy at Oriel.

-I did my undergraduate degree at the Universidad Nacional de Córdoba, in Argentina, and my graduate work at the Faculty of Philosophy at Cambridge (first at Peterhouse and then at Churchill College).
-I was a student of D H Mellor.
-After a couple of years as Junior Research Fellow at Churchill College, I took up my first permanent post as a lecturer at the Philosophy Department at Edinburgh.
+Professor Rodriguez-Pereyra completed his undergraduate degree at the Universidad Nacional de Córdoba, in Argentina, and his graduate work at the Faculty of Philosophy at Cambridge (first at Peterhouse and then at Churchill College).
+He was a student of D H Mellor.
+After a couple of years as Junior Research Fellow at Churchill College, he took up his first permanent post as a lecturer at the Philosophy Department at Edinburgh.

-In 2001 I came to Oxford, where I had a CUF lectureship at the Philosophy Faculty and a fellowship at Hertford College (coupled with a lectureship at Oriel).
-In 2005 I decided to leave Oxford, and took up, simultaneously, a professorship at the Philosophy Department at Nottingham and a professorship at the UTDT in Buenos Aires.
-But, two years later, I came back to Oxford, with exactly the same kind post I had had before (a CUF lectureship), but this time wholly based in Oriel.
+In 2001 he came to Oxford, where he had a CUF lectureship at the Philosophy Faculty and a fellowship at Hertford College (coupled with a lectureship at Oriel).
+In 2005 he decided to leave Oxford, and took up, simultaneously, a professorship at the Philosophy Department at Nottingham and a professorship at the UTDT in Buenos Aires.
+But, two years later, he came back to Oxford, with exactly the same kind of post he had had before (a CUF lectureship), but this time wholly based in Oriel.

-I supervise graduates in different topics in Metaphysics (I am particularly interested in supervising graduates working on the problem of universals and its solutions, truthmakers, identity of indiscernibles, metaphysical nihilism) and 17th Century Philosophy (I am particularly interested in supervising graduates working on Descartes, Locke, and Leibniz).
+He supervises graduates in different topics in Metaphysics (He is particularly interested in supervising graduates working on the problem of universals and its solutions, truthmakers, identity of indiscernibles, metaphysical nihilism) and 17th Century Philosophy (He is particularly interested in supervising graduates working on Descartes, Locke, and Leibniz).

-One of my non-philosophical interests is tennis.
-I play it sometimes (I have occasionally played with students), but mostly go to tournaments to watch my heroes.
+One of Professor Rodriguez-Pereyra’s non-philosophical interests is tennis.
+He plays it sometimes (he has occasionally played with students), but mostly goes to tournaments to watch his heroes.